-Hypodermis, the bottom layer aka the fatty layer:
+The hypodermis, the bottom layer, aka the fatty layer:

-- Protects your body: Fat in the hypodermis acts as a protective cushion to enable smooth movements and acts as a shock absorber to protect organs, muscles, and our bones.
+- Protects your body: Fat in the hypodermis acts as a protective cushion to enable smooth movements and acts as a shock absorber to save organs, muscles, and bones.

 - Regulates body temperature: Fat in the hypodermis keeps us from getting too hot or cold.

 After learning more about our skin, not only am I amazed and recognize that there is so much more to our skin than meets the eye (pun intended), but I have a renewed sense of appreciation for it.
 Skin is not just our face; healthy skin, like all aspects of beauty, starts from within - a healthy and balanced diet, a positive mindset, an active lifestyle.

 At Oil Divine, we recognize that your skin deserves special care and treatment.
 From customizable skin solutions such as the Personal AM & PM Face Oil to our skincare product for your body, the Revitalizing Body Oil.
 Because why shouldn't your body deserve the same quality lovin' your skin does?
 Formulated with potent botanical oils rich in essential vitamins, minerals, organic acids, amino acids, and antioxidants - this body oil invigorates the senses with its natural jasmine and neroli aromas while deeply hydrating and nourishing the skin, boosts cell regeneration to leave you with ageless, glowing skin all over.